NehalNetha/Mental-Health_Analysis/README.md

    ```

-2. We are converting TimeStamp into DateTime Object, extracting the date from it and dropping the timestamp because it had no further use
+2. We are converting TimeStamp into DateTime Object, extracting the date from it, and dropping the timestamp because it had no further use

     ```
    df['Timestamp'] = pd.to_datetime(df['Timestamp'], errors="coerce")